-The performance analysis of a parallel algorithm which is implemented on a given computer system is based on the execution time.
-Let T^ be the execution time to solved the problem on 1 node and 1 thread and T_p denote the execution time of the parallel algorithm when there are P processors in the system.
-In this work 'processors' are referred to the SMP nodes as much as to the cores within nodes.
+The performance analysis of a parallel algorithm A implemented computer system M is based on the execution time.
+Let $T^$ be the execution time to solved the problem on 1 node and 1 thread and $T_p$ denote the execution time of A when there are P processors in M. In this work 'processors' are referred to the SMP nodes as much as to the cores within nodes.
 Then the speedup (S) and efficiency (E) are defined as